cheatham1/SoftwareBook/take_a_look_at_the_data.md

   * ZAnalysis
   * ZZAnalysis
   * ZPrimeAnalysis

+If, as we suggested, you are using the small Virtual Machine, you only have 10% of the data.
+You do not have access to all the data for all these analyses.
+For the moment you can take a look at WW and WZ.
+For the other analyses you need to download the rest of the data (which takes time).

+## Configuration files

+Now let's take a closer look at what is going on when you run the analysis.

 The Configurations folder contains the configuration files.
 The Configuration.py file specifies how an analysis should behave.
 The preconfigured analysis is a top pair analysis called TTbarAnalaysis.
 This can be changed later if you wish to look at another analysis, or just use the -a option.
 The first portion of the configuration file defines the job and looks like this: